 Nigel Glenday, the CFO of Masterworks, was in a routine meeting with his CEO and Founder, studying a few KPIs Nigel had pieced together.

 The topic?
-How to grow Masterworks on a smart, lean budget.
+How to grow Masterworks on a strategic, lean budget.

 But as their eyes bounced between spreadsheets, Nigel let out a long sigh.
-This was going to be a long meeting.
+It was going to be a long meeting.

-"There was a huge disconnect between how we wanted to look at those numbers and how they were being reported in our accounting systems," Nigel told Cube.
+"There was a huge disconnect between how we wanted to look at those numbers and how our accounting systems reported on them," Nigel said.

 Did that mean Masterworks was doomed?
 Far from it.
-But for a growing company where every dollar counts, this type of dissonance could be fatal.
+But this type of dissonance could be fatal for a growing company where every dollar counts.

 "This was the number one problem that needed to be solved," Nigel said.